Joshua Chamberlain: Medal of Honor citation

+Bristoe campaign

+Chamberlain led the 20th Maine during the Bristoe campaign of October and November 1863.
+In November he became ill with malaria and was suspended from active duty in order to recover at home.

 Siege of Petersburg

-In April 1864, Chamberlain returned to the Army of the Potomac and was promoted to brigade commander shortly before the Siege of Petersburg and given command of the 1st Brigade, First Division, V Corps.
+In April 1864, Chamberlain returned to the Army of the Potomac for the Overland Campaign.
+In June 1864, he was promoted to brigade commander shortly before the Siege of Petersburg and given command of the 1st Brigade, First Division, V Corps.
 In a major action on June 18, during the Second Battle of Petersburg, Chamberlain was shot through the right hip and groin, the bullet exiting his left hip.
-Despite the injury, Chamberlain withdrew his sword and stuck it into the ground in order to keep himself upright to dissuade the growing resolve for retreat.
+Despite the injury, Chamberlain drew his sword and stuck it into the ground in order to keep himself upright to counter the growing resolve among his men for retreat.
 He stood upright for several minutes until he collapsed and lay unconscious from loss of blood.
-The wound was considered mortal by the division's surgeon, who predicted he would perish; Chamberlain's incorrectly recorded death in battle was reported in the Maine newspapers, and Lt.
+The wound was considered mortal by the division's surgeon; Chamberlain's incorrectly recorded death in battle was reported in the Maine newspapers, and Lt.
 Gen. Ulysses S. Grant gave Chamberlain a battlefield promotion to the rank of brigadier general after receiving an urgent recommendation on June 19 from corps commander Maj.
 Gen. Gouverneur K. Warren: "He has been recommended for promotion for gallant and efficient conduct on previous occasion and yesterday led his brigade against the enemy under most destructive fire.
 He expresses the wish that he may receive the recognition of his services by promotion before he dies for the gratification of his family and friends."
-Not expected to live, Chamberlain displayed surprising will and courage, and with the support of his brother Tom, was back in command by November.
-Although many, including his wife Fanny, urged Chamberlain to resign, he was determined to serve through the end of the war.